Intermediate Full Marathon Training Plan

 The terms in the Intermediate Full Marathon training plan are defined inside the purchased plan, but let me define them for you here as well.

 Warm-Up: Run/Walk for 5 to 10 minutes at an easy effort before every workout (run days and cross-training days).
-A proper warm-up will help to gradually increase heart rate, improve circulation, loosen up muscles, and prepare you for the days workout.
+A proper warm-up will help to gradually increase heart rate, improve circulation, loosen up muscles, and prepare you for a workout.

 Cool-Down: Run/Walk for 5 to 10 minutes at an easy effort after every workout (run days and cross-training days).
 A proper cool-down will help gradually bring your heart rate and breathing back down to normal levels after the days workout.